-10.3.3.5.
-Stickiness
+10.3.7.
+Multi-state Stickiness

-To achieve a stable allocation pattern, clones are slightly sticky by default.
-If no value for resource-stickiness is provided, the clone will use a value of 1.
+To achieve a stable allocation pattern, multi-state resources are slightly sticky by default.
+If no value for resource-stickiness is provided, the multi-state resource will use a value of 1.
 Being a small value, it causes minimal disturbance to the score calculations of other resources but is enough to prevent Pacemaker from needlessly moving copies around the cluster.

-10.3.3.6.
+10.3.8.
 Which Resource Instance is Promoted